-Under no circumstances shall signature keys be escrowed.
+Under no circumstances shall signature keys be escrowed by a third-party.

 For human Certificate Holders, private keys used for decryption shall be escrowed.

 For Device Certificate Holder private keys used for decryption, escrow is mandatory unless the data protected by these keys will never require recovery.
 This escrow shall take place prior to the generation of the corresponding certificates.